 5. Preheat the oven to 330F (165C).
 Layer the potato slices in a 9.5” (24cm) square pan.
 Top with a layer of fried eggplant slices.

-Spread the meat mixture on top and place another layer of eggplant slices on it.
-Spread the sauce on top.
-7. Bake for about 1 hour, until the crust is golden.
+Spread the meat mixture over, and place another layer of eggplant slices on top of it.
+Spread the sauce over the eggplants.
+Bake for about 1 hour, until the top is golden.
 Let stand for 10 minutes before cutting.